Use our experimental feature to open a debug session in Chrome DevTools to be able to debug Server-Side Business Objects.

 As soon as the feature is activated a Debug button is displayed in test mode of your functions of Server-Side Business Objects.

-Press the button to start your debug session.
-Follow the provided link to open your debug session in Chrome DevTools.
+Use the provided link to open your debug session in Chrome DevTools:

 Status of session context